Austin Summer Wedding Planning Tips

 Austin and central Texas are filled with an array of diverse wedding venues–from hotel and resort properties to private venues and even ranches!
 There’s plenty to choose from to suit your needs.
 And with the summer heat, picking the perfect location for your ceremony and reception is especially important to ensuring everyone has the best time.

 A pro tip: choose a venue that has both indoor and outdoor options.
-The Hyatt Lost Pines, Hideout on the Horseshoe, and Mercury Hall are all great locations.
+The Hyatt Lost Pines, Hideout on the Horseshoe, and Hummingbird House are all great locations.
 Your guests can float freely through the different party areas, such as a ballroom and an outdoor terrace.
 Everyone will stay comfortable in the air-conditioned spaces or can enjoy the outdoor elements if they so choose.

 3. Plan the Party